ChetanGade98/Practical6/README.md

 3. Save Changes: After configuring the columns, save your changes, and your Kanban board will reflect the new layout for tracking bugs or any issues.

+8888.8.8.888888888

+1. JQL Search:

+To find all Jira issues assigned to you with the status "In Progress," you can use the following JQL query:

+assignee = currentUser() AND status = "In Progress"

+This query searches for issues where the assignee is the current user (you) and the status is "In Progress."

+---

+2. Jira Story Creation:

+To create a Jira story based on a product owner's description, follow these steps:

+1. Navigate to the "Create Issue" page in Jira.

+2. Select "Story" as the issue type.

+3. Fill in the following fields:

+Summary: A brief description of the feature (e.g., "Add new search functionality").

+Description: A detailed explanation of the feature as described by the product owner (e.g., "The new search functionality will allow users to filter results by category, date, and relevance").

+Priority: Set the priority based on the urgency (e.g., "High").

+Assignee: Assign it to the development team or the relevant developer.

+Labels/Components: Optionally, add labels or components to categorize the story (e.g., "Search," "UI").

+Story Points (optional): If using Agile, assign an estimate of the effort required.

+4. Click "Create" to create the story.

+---

+3. Git Branching:

+To create a separate branch for the hotfix while keeping the feature branch in progress, follow these steps:

+1. Switch to the main branch (or master branch):

+git checkout main

+2. Pull the latest changes from the remote repository to ensure the main branch is up to date:

+git pull origin main

+3. Create a new branch for the hotfix:

+git checkout -b hotfix/branch-name

+4. Make the necessary changes for the hotfix, commit them, and push the changes to the remote repository:

+git add .
+git commit -m "Fix issue with XYZ" git push origin hotfix/branch-name

+5. Once the hotfix is ready, merge it into the main branch:

+git checkout main
+git pull origin main
+git merge hotfix/branch-name

+6. Push the changes back to the remote main branch:

+git push origin main

+7. The feature branch remains unaffected by the hotfix since the changes for the hotfix were made in a separate branch.
+If needed, rebase or merge the feature branch later.

+This method ensures the hotfix can be completed and deployed without interfering with the ongoing feature development.